 Working with a Swedish crew

 Swedish crews speak fluent English and often a second foreign language.
-Sweden has seen an influx of international co-productions in recent years and some Swedish film sets are run in English.
+Sweden has seen an influx of international co-productions in recent years and on some Swedish film sets, English is the main language.

 Swedish film crews are known as reliable, committed, flexible and well organized.
 Swedish crews have a high work ethic.
 In Sweden in general, punctuality is very much appreciated both for business and for social occasions.
 You will find that Swedes arrive for appointments on time, and often a few minutes early, “if you are on time you are already late” as the saying goes…